crypto117/m0rkcoin-tip-bot/README.md

-# M0rkcoin Tip Bot
+# RhodiumCoin Tip Bot

-This is a Discord bot that can transfer M0RK between users.
+This is a Discord bot that can transfer RHOX between users.
 It supports:

-- Deposit M0RK
+- Deposit RHOX
-- Tip M0RK to Discord users
+- Tip RHOX to Discord users
-- See your account info and M0RK balance
+- See your account info and RHOX balance
-- Withdraw M0RK to your wallet
+- Withdraw RHOX to your wallet

 ## Installation